microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/New-MgUser.md

   - `[OnPremisesProvisioningErrors <IMicrosoftGraphOnPremisesProvisioningError[]>]`: Errors when using Microsoft synchronization product during provisioning.
 Supports $filter (eq, not, ge, le).
   - `[OnPremisesSamAccountName <String>]`: Contains the on-premises sAMAccountName synchronized from the on-premises directory.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.
 Read-only.
 Supports $filter (eq, ne, not, ge, le, in, startsWith).
   - `[OnPremisesSecurityIdentifier <String>]`: Contains the on-premises security identifier (SID) for the user that was synchronized from on-premises to the cloud.
 Read-only.
 Supports $filter (eq including on null values).
-  - `[OnPremisesSyncEnabled <Boolean?>]`: true if this object is synced from an on-premises directory; false if this object was originally synced from an on-premises directory but is no longer synced; null if this object has never been synced from an on-premises directory (default).
+  - `[OnPremisesSyncEnabled <Boolean?>]`: true if this user object is currently being synced from an on-premises Active Directory (AD); otherwise the user isn't being synced and can be managed in Azure Active Directory (Azure AD).
 Read-only.
 Supports $filter (eq, ne, not, in, and eq on null values).
   - `[OnPremisesUserPrincipalName <String>]`: Contains the on-premises userPrincipalName synchronized from the on-premises directory.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.
 Read-only.
 Supports $filter (eq, ne, not, ge, le, in, startsWith).
   - `[Onenote <IMicrosoftGraphOnenote1>]`: onenote
   - `[OnlineMeetings <IMicrosoftGraphOnlineMeeting1[]>]`: